ppkgtmm/linux-warehouse/readme.md

 sudo    | provides elevated privileges to run critical but permitted commands passwd  | updates current user's password by default chown   | changes owner of file or directory

+### permissions

+- read : allows file to be read or directory content to be listed
+- write : allows file to be modified or directory content to be modified (also require execute permission for directory)
+- execute : allows file to be executed or directory to be entered with `cd`

+##### permission scope

+- owner : refers to owner of file or directory
+- group : refers to group that owns file or directory
+- everyone : refers to everyone else

+##### chmod

+manages permission on file or directory